Exploring Lake Louise by Canoe

 The full moon above Lake Louise sinks lower in the morning sky

-As we approached the boathouse, the aroma of coffee and hot chocolate welcomed us like a warm hug.
-A small group huddled together on the dock and even in my semi-conscious state, their excitement was electric.
+As we approached the boathouse to begin exploring Lake Louise by canoe, the aroma of coffee and hot chocolate welcomed us like a warm hug.
+A small group huddled together on the dock, and even in my semi-conscious state, their excitement was electric.

 After a quick briefing, we selected life jackets and paddles, before launching our canoe.
 The magnetic pull of the full moon hanging above Victoria Glacier, and the promise of sunshine propelled us along Lake Louise.